Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 **Lategame**: Hallucinatory log written by a survivor adrift at sea.

 > "The red ash fell like snow.
-And in it, I saw my future—and it wasn’t *mine* anymore."
+And in it, I saw my future—and it wasn't *mine* anymore."
 <!-- /fragment-meta -->

 <!-- fragment-meta